John-R-Wallace-NOAA/TMB_on_Windows_Subsystem_for_Linux/README.md

      # CRAN instructions for installing R in Ubuntu: https://cran.r-project.org/
      # On the CRAN website select 'Ubuntu' on the line: < Download R for Linux (Debian, Fedora/Redhat, Ubuntu) >
-     # < install build-essential> is not in the CRAN instuctions but is needed for C++ and other essential apps
+     # < install build-essential> is not in the CRAN instuctions but is needed for gcc and other essential apps
      apt update -qq
      apt -y install build-essential